bwoodsend/vtkplotlib/docs/source/index.rst

 .. image:: docs/source/python_versions.svg

-A simple library to make 3D graphics using VTK easy.
-VTK is a very versatile library but you have to do a lot of the construction yourself.
-This and many other factors make writing in it very slow and frustrating.
-This library seeks to overcome that by wrapping the all ugly bits into numpy friendly functions to create a 3D equivalent of matplotlib.
-It also takes advantage of VTK's lesser known numpy support so that data can be more efficiently passed between numpy and VTK than most of the VTK examples you'll find online.
+A simple library to make 3D graphics using easy.
+Built on top of VTK.
+VTK is a very versatile library but still only has a rather low level API.
+Even the simplest examples require the construction and linking of a large number of compicated internal components.
+This and other factors make writing in it slow and painful.
+This library seeks to overcome that by wrapping the all ugliness into numpy friendly functions to create a 3D equivalent of matplotlib.
+All the VTK components/functionality are still accessable but by default are already setup for you.
+It also takes advantage of VTK's lesser known numpy support so that data can be efficiently copied by reference between numpy and VTK making it much faster than most of the VTK examples you'll find online. vtkplotlib is easy to install, is freezable with `pyinstaller`_, has direct support for STL plotting and can be embedded into `PyQt5`_ applications.

 Requirements for installing:
 ------------------------------------------------------------------------------

  - `numpy`_
  - `pathlib2`_
  - `matplotlib`_
  - `vtk`_